Analyze videos

 Upload a video

 Upload a video to create an asset.
-For details about the available upload methods and the corresponding limits, see the Upload methods page.
+For details about the available upload methods and the corresponding limits, see the Upload and processing methods page.

 Function call: You call the assets.create function.